-In addition to clicks tracking, Outcomes lets you see the direct and indirect impact of these promotions on the protein shake purchases within the timeframe you’ve allocated.
-One might drive more clicks, but less actual purchases.
+In addition to click tracking, Outcomes lets you see the direct and indirect impact of these promotions on the protein shake purchases within the timeframe you’ve allocated.
+One might drive more clicks, but fewer actual purchases.
 Or you may find that some promos drive a high volume of purchases within the hour, even if users don’t navigate to your site or app directly from the notification.

-Other promotional use cases: New items, sales, discounts, referral bonuses, loyalty programs.
+Other promotional use cases: New items, sales, discounts, referral bonuses, and loyalty programs.

 It’s not enough to rely solely on click-through rates to understand your campaigns.
 Outcomes tracking allows for a deeper understanding of your push notifications and how effective they are at driving the results you’re looking to accomplish, beyond the initial click.
 Deeper analytics can also help you better understand the impact your notifications are having on users, even if they don’t click.

 Outcomes and our other Advanced Analytics offerings are available on our Growth, Professional, and Enterprise Plans.
 Contact us to figure out the best plan for your needs or skip the conversation and upgrade in your OneSignal account dashboard.